 Hebrews 11:17-19 says, "By faith Abraham, when he was tried, offered up Isaac: and he that had received the promises offered up his only begotten son, Of whom it was said, That in Isaac shall thy seed be called: Accounting that God was able to raise him up, even from the dead; from whence also he received him in a figure."
 The Greek word translated as "figure" here is "parabole", which is usually translated as "parable".
 This passage conveys that the sacrifice of Isaac served as a metaphor or shadow of the then future sacrifice of Jesus Christ on the cross.

-1. Both Joseph and Jesus Christ were beloved of their fathers.
+Both Joseph and Jesus Christ were loved by their fathers.
 Genesis 37:3 says, "Now Israel (Jacob) loved Joseph more than all his children, because he was the son of his old age: and he made him a coat of many colours."
 In Matthew 17:5, the Father says of Jesus Christ, "...
 This is my beloved Son, in whom I am well pleased ...."

-2. Both were sold by their brethren.
+Both were sold for pieces of silver.
 Joseph was sold into slavery for 20 pieces of silver in Genesis 37:28.
 "Then there passed by Midianites merchantmen; and they drew and lifted up Joseph out of the pit, and sold Joseph to the Ishmeelites for twenty pieces of silver: and they brought Joseph into Egypt."
 Jesus Christ was betrayed for 30 pieces of silver.
 Judas Iscariot met with the chief priests in Matthew 26:15, "And said unto them, What will ye give me, and I will deliver him unto you?
 And they covenanted with him for thirty pieces of silver."

 About 900 years before the earthly ministry of Jesus Christ, God commanded the prophet Jonah to go and preach to the Ninevites.
 The Ninevites were Gentiles who were enemies of the nation of Israel.
 Jonah disobeyed God and tried to flee by ship, but God did not let Jonah get away.
 Jonah 1:17 says, "Now the LORD had prepared a great fish to swallow up Jonah.
 And Jonah was in the belly of the fish three days and three nights."
 After this, Jonah obeyed and went to Ninevah, as God had commanded.